 Marmaris is a great option for a Mediterranean holiday as there are plenty of amazing things that you to do.
 You have uninhabited islands, a multitude of stunning beaches as well as cultural and historical archaeological sites.

 The resort also boasts a large selection of restaurants, bars and nightclubs located in the town centre, marina and along the beach.
 Go swimming at Sedir Island, explore Marmaris Castle or simply hang out along Bar Street.
 Marmaris will appeal to both families and groups as a great tourist destination in Turkey.

 Summer holidays in Marmaris

 Marmaris is located along the spectacular Turkish Riviera on the country’s Mediterranean coast with the closest airport being Dalaman.
-During the high season when the weather is very hot in Marmaris, several flights serving this route a day from the United Kingdom.
+During the high season when the weather is very hot in Marmaris, several flights serve this route a day from the United Kingdom.

-I understand why it is becoming more popular with the British, for package holidays, like to Oludeniz Dalaman Turkey
+I understand why it is becoming more popular with the British, for package holidays, like Oludeniz Dalaman Turkey

 ⇒ Do you require a visa or covid test for Marmaris Dalaman before you go?
 You can check to see if you do and if there are any other requirements.